Being A Response to the Misinformation of Muhammadan Polemicists

 In the quotations that are to follow, the readers will not only see that the fathers for the first four hundred years worshiped the Holy Spirit as God Almighty, but that they also proclaim that Jesus Christ is God Almighty as well, even going so far as to describe him as very God of/from very God.
 The citations will further show how these great scholars and martyrs of the Church emphatically testified that God is an eternal Trinity, in which all three divine Persons are equal in substance.

 “… in Christ Jesus our Lord; by whom, and with whom, be glory and power to the Father, WITH THE HOLY SPIRIT, for evermore!
 Amen.”
-(The Martyrdom of Ignatius http://www.newadvent.org/fathers/0123.htm; bold, capital and italicized emphasis ours)
+(The Martyrdom of Ignatius http://www.newadvent.org/fathers/0123.htm; bold, capital and italicized emphasis mine)

 “We wish you, brethren, all happiness, while you walk according to the doctrine of the Gospel of Jesus Christ; with whom be glory to God the Father AND THE HOLY SPIRIT, for the salvation of His holy elect, after whose example the blessed Polycarp suffered, following in whose steps may we too be found in the kingdom of Jesus Christ!…

 “And I again, Pionius, wrote them from the previously written copy, having carefully searched into them, and the blessed Polycarp having manifested them to me through a revelation, even as I shall show in what follows.
 I have collected these things, when they had almost faded away through the lapse of time, that the Lord Jesus Christ may also gather me along with His elect into His heavenly kingdom, to whom, with the Father AND THE HOLY SPIRIT, be glory for ever and ever.
 Amen.”
-(The Martyrdom of Polycarp http://www.newadvent.org/fathers/0102.htm; bold, capital and italicized emphasis ours)
+(The Martyrdom of Polycarp http://www.newadvent.org/fathers/0102.htm; bold, capital and italicized emphasis mine)

 Chapter 6.
 Charge of atheism refuted